Care and maintenance

 • It is important that the fabric is completely dry before the furniture is used again.

-• Be extremely careful when using solvents, as these can attack the upholstery material under the cover.
+• Be extremely Be careful when using solvents, as these can attack the upholstery material under the cover.

 • In addition, do not use undiluted cleaning agents, bleach, ammonia or soap intended for hard surfaces on the textile covers.